Oware: Let the opponent play

 The proscription against capturing all an opponent's seeds is related to a more general idea, that one ought to make a move that allows the opponent to continue playing.
 If an opponent's houses are all empty, the current player must make a move that gives the opponent seeds.
 If no such move is possible, the current player captures all seeds in their own territory, ending the game.

 Winning

 The game is over when one player has captured 25 or more seeds, or each player has taken 24 seeds (draw).
-If both players agree that the game has been reduced to an endless cycle, the game ends when each player has seeds in his holes and then each player captures the seeds on their side of the board.
+If both players agree that the game has been reduced to an endless cycle, the game ends when each player has seeds in their holes and then each player captures the seeds on their side of the board.

 Variations

 "Grand slam" variations

 A grand slam is capturing all of an opponent's seeds in one turn.
 There are variations to the rule that applies, which may be one of the following: